OttoHung/docker.tutorials/README.md

 # Why do we need Build Context flag?

-To build an image by docker, the build context from a local repository is given from a path in the docker build command as:
+To build an image by docker, the single build context from a local repository is given from a path in the docker build command as:
 ```bash
 docker build -t ${imageName}:${tag} .
 ```
 However, this is not allowed to access files outsite of specified build context by using the `../` parent selector for security reason.
-It results in many `COPY` and `ADD` instructions being written in the `Dockerfile` to achive this purpose and which reduces the readability of code when the developers would like to pack an image from a mono repo.
+This leads to the build context must be at the root directory if the developers would like to build image for multiple different project and it results in many `COPY` and `ADD` instructions being written in the `Dockerfile` to achive the goal and these reduce the readability of code.
 Fortunately, `Docker` supports multiple build context flags in `Dockerfile 1.4`.
 This reduces the complexity of `Dockerfile` and provides more flexibility in organising build contexts in the code with CI/CD pipeline.

 # What is the Build Context flag?